alextanhongpin/ideas/README.md

 Try to understand the separate layer and why they exist.
 Is it also possible to abstract, say database access calls to one layer, and reduce the side-effects by splitting read/write (CQRS), which can only be consumed through RPC by other clients?

+## Exposing schemas

+Given a hypothetical api endpoint `/foods` which return foods, we can have an equivalent schema endpoint `/schemas/foods` that returns the JSON Schema of the resource.